Analyze your Amazon FBA Returns to Optimize Performance

 First of all, they cost you.
-Not only do you have to refund the original purchase price after you thought you had some revenue, but the returned inventory might be damaged and unsellable, or even totally the wrong product, causing a complete loss.
+Not only do you have to refund the original purchase price, but the returned inventory might be damaged and unsellable or even the wrong product altogether, leading to a complete loss.

-First, if you choose the setting to have your returns go back to FBA to grade and resell, you run a risk: the FBA staff might make a mistake and end up sending another customer a damaged or used product.
+If you choose the setting to have your returns go back to FBA to grade and resell, you run a risk: the FBA staff might make a mistake and end up sending another customer a damaged or used product.
 This could lead to a negative review and/or seller feedback that tanks your business’s reputation.
-(Have you heard about the small business that got wrecked because someone received a dirty used diaper?!)
+(Have you heard about the small business that got wrecked because someone received a dirty used diaper?)

 But if you have all returns sent back to you instead of trusting FBA, you have a major time loss on your hands: you and your staff now have to take the time to assess each item yourselves and either resell as new, resell as used, or dispose of it in some other way.
 Time is money in your business.